sanuscorp/transbeamer/README.md

 potential solution easy to implement: use Avro for every DTO.

-Describing the objects within your pipeline with [Avro Schema](https://avro.apache.org/docs/++version++/getting-started-java/#defining-a-schema) has a lot of benefits: broad tool support, strong typing support, builder & immutability pattern support, and many others.
+Describing the objects within your pipeline with [Avro Schema](https://avro.apache.org/docs/++version++/getting-started-java/#defining-a-schema) has a lot of benefits: broad tool support, strong typing support, builder and immutability pattern support, and many others.
 It serves as a good common denominator in a larger, stratified data format world.